nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2025-08-19-showing-60-40-payment-plans.md

 - Display the max reimbursement rate so processors are able to see it in the claim details
 - Continue to review evidence of payments coming through the service, to identify gaps in guidance
 - Add a field in the current 60 payment plan to enter current total paid and consider displaying this on the 40 claim.

+## Max reimbursement rate
+During the actions discussion, as a team we decided that the value of showing the max reimbursement rate in the training section of a claim would be a high value and a quick win for processors.
+Having Max reimbursement placed within the claim details, was pointed out as where processors typically look at the claim and match it against the evidence given.
+So we added this to show on all claim types, we also choose to leave the content within the radio buttons for a detailed explanation and breakdown of cost per learner.